- What is it?

 Your bones are complex living tissue.
 They provide structure and support for your muscles, protect your organs and store 99 percent of the calcium used by the soft tissues of your body for their various functions.

 Healthy bone is strong and dense with many interconnecting pieces.
 Bone affected by osteoporosis is porous, fragile and weak.
-Low bone mass affects as many as 34 million Americans, increasing their risk for osteoporosis as they age.

 Bone is made mostly of collagen, a protein that provides a soft framework, and hydroxyapatite, a complex of calcium and phosphate, minerals that add strength and harden the framework.
 This combination of collagen and calcium makes bone strong yet flexible to withstand stress.